 Whether you are already a Beacon, or are considering to be part of BEC Family, we warmly invite you to browse our Academic Programs and learn more how we can help them start their important journey!

-Batangas Eastern Colleges is the pioneering institution of learning in San Juan, Batangas for 80 years.
+Batangas Eastern Colleges is the pioneering institution of learning in San Juan, Batangas since 1940.

 With the rich tradition of academic excellence and for the love of learning, BEC is devoted in instilling the minds and hearts of the students; while helping them shape a future – thus becoming the Beacons of Education, Molders of Educators.